Mark VI patrol boat escorts the French Marine Nationale aircraft carrier FS Charles de Gaulle (R 91)

-210422-N-UH865-1259 ARABIAN GULF (April 22, 2021) – Gunner’s Mate 1st Class Andrew Davies, assigned to Commander, Task Force (CTF) 56, mans a .50-caliber machine gun aboard a Mark VI patrol boat during a high value asset escort of the French Marine Nationale aircraft carrier FS Charles de Gaulle (R 91), in the Arabian Gulf, April 22.
+210422-N-UH865-1541 ARABIAN GULF (April 22, 2021) – A Mark VI patrol boat, attached to Commander, Task Force (CTF) 56, escorts the French Marine Nationale aircraft carrier FS Charles de Gaulle (R 91), during a high value asset escort in the Arabian Gulf, April 22.
 CTF 56 is responsible for planning and execution of expeditionary missions in the U.S. 5th Fleet area of operations.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Frank L. Andrews)

 |Date Taken: